Rapa FM Pader

 However, local leaders, health officials, and cultural authorities caution that uncontrolled fires could have devastating consequences for communities, agriculture, and the environment.

-Odongkara Danish on effect of bush burning-Luo
+Odongkara Danish on the effects of bush burning in Pader District – Luo.

-Akello Irene on community sensitization-Luo
+Akello Irene on community sensitisation and bush burning awareness – Luo.

-Paul Oola Komakech on air pollution-Luo
+Paul Oola Komakech on the impact of air pollution from bush fires – Luo.

 Bush burning is a punishable offence under Ugandan law, and offenders risk fines or imprisonment.

-Sensitization campaigns are being conducted at public gatherings to educate residents about the dangers of uncontrolled fires and the legal consequences of environmental destruction.
+Sensitisation campaigns are being conducted at public gatherings to educate residents about the dangers of uncontrolled fires and the legal consequences of environmental destruction.

-John Peko Lugai II on bush burning-Luo
+John Peko Lugai II speaking on bush burning in Pader District – Luo.

 As the dry season continues, residents of Pader District are urged to exercise extreme caution.